 arguments, Justice Gorsuch conceded that the text of Title VII

-Attorneys at The Spitz Law Firm are watching
+Attorneys at Spitz, The Employee’s Law Firm are watching

 this SCOTUS case.
 Best case scenario, SCOTUS rules that sexual orientation and

 transgender status are protected under Title VII.
 Many of the lower district